-[Section X.] And it is hereby declared and enacted, That if any sum or sums shall be so paid down, pursuant to this clause, or to the like clause in the said act for emitting fifteen thousand pounds, before or at other days or times of payment than what are or shall be mentioned or specified in the respective mortgages, then and in every such case it shall be lawful for the trustees of the loan office hereby and by the said act erected respectively, and they are hereby required, in the presence of the committee of assembly, to sink such part or parts of the principal sums due upon the said mortgages, when such payments are made as the said acts respectively direct in other cases, and thereupon emit or let out upon loan all the residue thereof, together with such other sums as shall arise from the sales of estates forfeited and sold pursuant to the said acts.
-All which sums so emitted shall be secured and made payable, with the interest of five per cent per annum, at such days and times, and after such manner as in and by this and the other act is respectively limited, and not otherwise, so that the payments be proportioned to the time unexpired in the said respective acts.
+[Section VIII.]
+And it is hereby declared and enacted.
+That if any sum or sums shall be so paid down pursuant to this clause before or at any other days or times of payment than what are or shall be mentioned or specified in the respective mortgages, then and in every such case it shall be lawful for the trustees of the loan office by this act directed, and they are hereby required, in the presence of the committee of the assembly to sink such part or parts of the principal sums due upon the said mortgages when such payments are made as by this act is directed in other cases, and thereupon emit or let out upon loan all the residue thereof, together with such other sums as shall arise from the sales of estates forfeited and sold pursuant to the said accounts; all which sums so emitted shall . be secured and [made] payable, with the interest at five per cent per annum, at such days and times and after such manner as in and by this act is limited and not otherwise, so that the payments be proportioned to the time unexpired.

-[Section XI.]
-And be it enacted by the authority aforesaid, That the annual interest received for the loan of the said bills of credit which shall be remaining in money in the hands of the said trustees, after the accounts audited as aforesaid, and after salaries and charges allowed by this act are deducted, shall be disposed of in such manner as the assembly of this province shall from time to time think fit to order and direct.
+[Section IX.]
+And be it enacted by the authority aforesaid, That the annual interest received for the loan of the said bills of credit which shall be remaining in money in the hands of the said trustees, after the accounts audited as aforesaid and after salaries and charges allowed by this act are deducted, shall be disposed of in such manner as the assembly of this province shall from time to time think fit to order and direct.